Jones Index Theorem revisited: Introduction

+see [Fomin, Shapiro \& Thurston 2008] \cite[Example 4.4]{FoShaThu1} and [Williams 2014] \cite[Section 3]{Wil1}.
+The corresponding cluster $C^*$-algebra $\mathbb{A}(\mathscr{D})$ is given by the Bratteli diagram in Figure 1, which shows the inclusions of the matrix algebras $M_{n_1}(\mathbf{C})\oplus\dots\oplus M_{n_k}(\mathbf{C})$ in the AF-algebra $\mathbb{A}(\mathscr{D})$.
+The latter is known as a GICAR (Gauge Invariant Canonical Anticommutation Relations) algebra [Davidson 1996] \cite[Example III.5.5]{D} and [Effros 1980] \cite[p.13(e)]{E}.
+Moreover, let $M_{2^{\infty}}:=\bigotimes_{i=1}^{\infty} M_2(\mathbf{C})$ be the uniformly hyperfinite (UHF) algebra, where $M_2(\mathbf{C})$ is a matrix algebra.
+Then there exists an embedding of the AF-algebras:

-In this note we use the embedding (\ref{eq1.6}) and simple analysis of the cluster algebra $K_0(\mathbb{A}(\mathscr{D}))$ to prove the following result. \begin{theorem} The admissible values of index $[\mathscr{M}:\mathscr{N}]$ belong to the set (\ref{eq1.1}). \end{theorem} The article is organized as follows.
+On the other hand, the UHF-algebra $M_{2^{\infty}}$ is known in quantum statistical mechanics as a CAR (Canonical Anticommutation Relations) algebra, which plays an outstanding r\^ole in the theory of subfactors [Jones 1991] \cite[Section 5.6]{J1}.
+In this note we use (\ref{eq1.6}) and geometry of $\mathbb{A}(\mathscr{D})$ to give a new shorter proof of the Jones Index Theorem: \begin{theorem} There is a subfactor $\mathscr{N}$ of the hyperfinite $II_1$ factor $\mathscr{M}$ only if $[\mathscr{M}:\mathscr{N}] ~\in ~[4, \infty) ~\bigcup ~\{ 4\cos^2\left({\pi\over n}\right) ~|~n\ge 3\}$. \end{theorem} The article is organized as follows.
 Section 2 contains a brief review of preliminary results.
 Theorem \ref{thm1.1} is proved in Section 3.